Argus74/GatorEngine/README.md

 ## 1. Visual Studio
 Visual Studio conveniently has CMake tools available that can automate the build process for you.
-To use them, simply open the project with Visual Studio:
+To use them, simply open the project with Visual Studio with the following command:

 `start devenv . `

 Visual Studio will then begin to build the project.
 See the 'Output' window of Visual Studio for build details.

-## 2. Command Line

-TODO
+*NOTE: While we have no official support for Visual Studio 2019 or below, the build process should be the same regardless of VS release.*